WM 34.5x24.3x17 / N38

 - They have very high magnetic induction on the surface of the magnet,

-- Significant importance in modern technologies – find application in HDD drives, electric motors, medical devices and very modern machines.
+- Key role in modern technologies – find application in HDD drives, electric motors, medical devices or very modern machines.

 Disadvantages of neodymium magnets: